Company: Self-Help Credit Union

 - Maintaining routine connections and strong relationships with key funding partners and peer organizations.

 - Managing or supporting engagement with external advisory or governing boards.

 - Lead and support funding compliance of various debt and equity awards, which may include:

 - Documenting, tracking, and initiating scheduled payments on funding held by Self-Help.

 - Documenting and tracking commitments to funders.

-- Completing and submitting routine financial and impact reports to funders.
+- Completing and submitting routine financial and impact reporting to funders.

 - Supporting or managing processes related to in-depth annual reviews and audits.

-- Asset management of highly regulated programs, e.g. CDFI Bond Guarantee Program, New Markets Tax Credits, to ensure Self-Help achieves deliverables outlined in funding agreements.
+- Asset management of highly regulated programs, e.g., CDFI Bond Guarantee Program, and New Markets Tax Credits, to ensure Self-Help achieves deliverables outlined in funding agreements.

 - Act as a change agent to drive Self-Help’s economic inclusion initiatives by integrating supplier diversity and the use of businesses owned by women and people of color in third-party contracting and vendor management for relevant products and services.